by The Beverage People

 A good grape wine needs to start at a minimum of 20° Brix to generate about 11% alcohol and in addition will need at least 0.5 - 0.7% Titratable Acid for an acid balance in the finished wine.
 These amounts will taste good without overpowering the flavor or aroma with alcohol and tartness.
 So with those parameters, we can create our recipe to reproduce those conditions.

-Start with about 12 pounds of corn sugar per 5 gallons of finished wine.
-You need about 2 pounds of corn sugar for every gallon of Must to get to 20° Brix.
+Start with about 12 pounds of corn sugar for 6 gallons of finished wine.
+You need about 2 pounds of corn sugar for every gallon of Must to get to 20° Brix, plus the fruit will provide additional sugar and volume.

 Next you need between 15 and 20 pounds of fruit.
 The more fruit the better, but always have at least 15 pounds.
 Always use more when making wines from fruits that have lighter flavors and aromas.
 In my experience, darker colored fruits like blackberries, blueberries and cherries tend to make better wines.
 They tend to have stronger flavors which are more likely to be retained in the finished wines.
 Think of the flavors of the fruit itself.
 If there isn’t much flavor or complexity in the fruit to start with, there won’t be much left in the finished wine.
 Wines made from fruits such as apricots or melons usually have little to no flavor or aroma once they have finished fermenting.

-While the fruit will contribute some sugar to the must, it is usually not enough to make the Brix too high.
+While the fruit will contribute some sugar to the must, it is usually not enough to make the Brix high enough for wine.
 A good tip to start with is to add the sugar in increments after you have mixed together the fruit, water, acid and nutrients.
 After each addition is stirred in well, use your hydrometer to take the Brix reading and then continue adding until the amount of sugar reaches about 20° Brix.

 Remove as much of the seeds or pits as possible.
 While seeds and pits are annoying to remove, it is worth it.
 As alcohol in the wine increases it may extract compounds from the seeds or pits which may have a negative impact on the flavor or even be harmful.
 Tiny, soft fruits such as blackberries and blueberries can be gently crushed, just enough to break the skins.
 Fruits a little larger and firmer such as cherries and small plums can be halved and pitted.
 Larger fruits can be quartered or cut into golf ball-sized chunks.